Jayarmananan1994/asdf-the-alimighty/index.md

 asdf plugin-add java https://github.com/halcyon/asdf-java.git
 ```

-### 4. Installing the run time.
+### 4. Installing the runtime.

-Let's install the version of the runtime that we need.
+Let's install any version of runtime that we need.
 For example, to install java 8 sdk, you can run the below command.

 ```shell
 asdf install java adoptopenjdk-8.0.312+7